USEPA/Lepak_Hg_Models/README.md

 ### RF modeling scripts
+- Each response below generally has two primary scripts:
+  - The first script (ending in *"_RF"* or *"_MVRF"* does parameter tuning on the full model and conducts recursive feature elimination (RFE) to determine the order in which predictors should be removed from the model based on permutation variable importance.
+  - The second script (ending in *"_CV_Subset_Selection"*) uses the RFE order from the above script to calculate cross-validation (CV) error at each RFE iteration to determine the optimal subset using the 1-SE rule, then refits this final model and calculates error estimates.
+This script also creates predicted vs. observed plots and spatial residual plots, plus conducts Mantel spatial autocorrelation tests.
+For THg, MeHg, and LOI, code to create partial dependence plots (PDPs) can also be found in this script; for the isotope models, the PDP plots are created using additional custom scripts and are described below.
 - Note that only primary modeling scripts relevant for the manuscript are described below.
 Some directories contain an 'Extra' directory with additional models fit during development and are not described below.
-- Each response below generally has two primary scripts:
-  - The first script (ending in "_RF" or "_MVRF" does parameter tuning on the full model and conducts recursive feature elimination (RFE) to determine the order in which predictors should be removed from the model based on permutation variable importance.
-  - The second script (ending in "_CV_Subset_Selection") uses the RFE order from the above script to calculate cross-validation (CV) error at each RFE iteration to determine the optimal subset using the 1-SE rule, then refits this final model and calculates test errors.
-These scripts also create predicted vs. observed plots and spatial residual plots, and conduct Mantel spatial autocorrelation tests.
-For THg, MeHg, and LOI, code to create partial dependence plots (PDPs) can also be found in these scripts; for the isotope models, the PDP scripts are created using custom code and are described below.

 #### THg_Models/THg_RF.R
--	Total mercury concentration model with response modeled on $log_{10}$-scale: $log_{10}(THg)$
+-	Total mercury concentration model with response modeled on log~10~-scale: $log_{10}(THg)$
+- Includes GEOS-Chem, LakeCat, and NLA predictor data, plus LOI
 - Conducts recursive feature elimination (RFE)
-- Includes LOI as predictor

 #### THg_Models/THg_RF_CV_Subset_Selection.R
--	log(THg) model with subset selection – include LOI as predictor
+-	$log_{10}(THg)$ model with subset selection
-- Uses RFE output from THg_RF.R, adds CV errors to RFE
-- Selects best subset using 1-SE rule and MAE
+- Uses RFE output from THg_RF.R, estimates CV errors, and selects best subset using 1-SE rule
-- Creates error tables, visualizations, PDPs
+- Creates error tables, visualizations, and PDPs

 #### MeHg_Models/MeHg_wTHgLOI_RF.R